danielvegamyhre/semantic-viz/README.md

 <img src="static/demo.png" alt="ls /proc" width="900">

 ## Algorithm

+A tail-recursive algorithm dynamically constructs the adajacency list representing an undirected graph of the semantic relationships between words in the given hyponym.
 The algorithm can be summarized in the following steps:

  - Base case: If list of remaining words to be added to the adjacency list is empty, return the adjacency list.